About St Mary's

-The last six years has seen major capital investment at St Mary's, including new residential accommodation and classroom refurbishments, as well as the i-learn Café and Learning Resources Centre upgrades.
-Additionally, the Dol.che Vita coffee bar opened in 2006 and the £4million refectory and conference centre was completed in 2008.
+The last several years have seen major capital investment at St Mary's, including new residential accommodation and classroom refurbishments, as well as the i-learn Café and Learning Resources Centre upgrades.

 In October 2011, our £8.5 million sports facility project was completed, creating a single centre by linking the new facility to the existing games hall and original 1960s sports block, which was refurbished at the same time.